kim3er/motioneyewiki/Install-On-Raspbian.md

+## There seems to be a problem with the ffmpeg offered by www.deb-multimedia.org and the latest version of Raspbian Jessie that makes it (as well as motion and, in turn, motionEye) crash with *Illegal Instruction*.
+I'm currently investigating the issue and trying to come up with a solution.

 ### Before Proceeding
 * Read the general [[Installation|Installation]] page first.
 * These instructions apply only to Raspbian, the official Raspberry PI distro.